MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 Linker File
 ===========

-In addition with images binary files, the Image Generator module generates a linker file (``*.lscf``).
+In addition to images binary files, the Image Generator module generates a linker file (``*.lscf``).
 This linker file declares an image section called ``.rodata.images``.
 This section follows the next rules:

 * The files are always listed in same order between two MicroEJ application builds.
 * The section is aligned on the value specified by the display module property ``imageBuffer.memoryAlignment`` (32 bits by default).